 Elisa von Joeden-Forgey

-Elisa von Joeden-Forgey is an Associate Professor of Holocaust and Genocide Studies at Stockton University in New Jersey, Director of the Masters of Arts in Holocaust and Genocide Studies Program and the Genocide Prevention Certificate Program, and First Vice President of the International Association of Genocide Scholars.
+Elisa von Joeden-Forgey is the Dr. Marsha Raticoff Grossman Associate Professor of Holocaust and Genocide Studies at Stockton University in New Jersey, Director of the graduate Genocide Prevention Certificate Program, and President of Genocide Watch.
+She is also on the editorial board of Genocide Studies International and former First Vice President of the International Association of Genocide Scholars.
 She earned her BA in History from Columbia University and a PhD degree in modern German and African history from the University of Pennsylvania.
 In 2010 and 2011 Dr. von Joeden-Forgey was a workshop coordinator for the Raphael Lemkin Program in Genocide Prevention hosted by the Auschwitz Institute for Peace and Reconciliation in Krakow and Oswiecim, Poland.
-Her current research on race, gender and genocide has appeared in the Journal of Genocide Studies and Prevention, the Oxford Handbook on Genocide, New Directions in Genocide Research, Genocide : A Bibliographic Review, Hidden Genocide : Power, Knowledge and Memory, and the forthcoming collected volumes Reconstructing Atrocity Prevention and Economic Aspects of Genocide, Mass Killing, and Their Prevention.
+Her current research on race, gender and genocide has appeared in the Journal of Genocide Studies and Prevention, the Oxford Handbook on Genocide, New Directions in Genocide Research, Genocide : A Bibliographic Review, Hidden Genocide : Power, Knowledge and Memory, and the recent collected volumes Reconstructing Atrocity Prevention, Economic Aspects of Genocide, Mass Killing, and Their Prevention, and Women and Genocide : Survivors, Victims, Perpetrators.
 She is currently completing a book on gender and the prevention of genocide that will be published by the University of Pennsylvania Press.

 Médecin spécialisé en pathologie tropicale, président de Médecins Sans Frontières France de 1982 à 1994, Rony Brauman a été professeur associé à l’Institut d’études politiques de Paris de 1994 à 1997.
 Lauréat du Prix de la Fondation Henri Dunant en 1997, il est directeur de recherches à la Fondation Médecins Sans Frontières et participe aux travaux du Crash, le Centre de réflexion sur l’action et les savoirs humanitaires.